apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Here's everything Apple announced at its 2023 event: iPhone 15 models, new Apple Watch, updated AirPods**
+**Ancient-human fossils sent to space: researchers slam 'publicity stunt'**

-You can read more about it [here](https://www.cnbc.com/2023/09/12/apple-event-2023-live-updates-iphone-15-new-apple-watch-9-expected.html).
+You can read more about it [here](https://www.nature.com/articles/d41586-023-02882-1).

 ## Requirements
 - Python 3.8